jcanseco/.dotfiles.old/README.md

    sudo apt-get install clang
    ```

-   Ensure to update the paths to clang and libclang in the Deoplete-Clang configuration.
+   Ensure to update the paths to clang and libclang in the Deoplete-Clang configuration in `init.vim`.

 * ClangTidy (for Neomake)